OutlawPlz/droppy/README.md

 ## Options

-None of Droppy's options are required, but to make it work properly you should describe your menu structure by setting the options `parentSelector`, `dropdownSelector` and `triggerSelector`.
+To make Droppy work properly you have to describe your menu structure by setting the options `parentSelector`, `dropdownSelector` and `triggerSelector`.

 ```js
 // Default options.